cantidio/gorgonDart/README.md

 Font File used in the tests - [Transcends Games](http://openfontlibrary.org/en/font/transcends-games)

 Dalmo Pereira for creating the SpriteSheet used in the tests - <dalmokb@gmail.com>

+Thanks for the [HTML5Rocks](http://www.html5rocks.com) which provided me with awesome tutorials and articles.